dclelland/CXSwipeGestureRecognizer/README.md

     NSLog(@"velocity: %f", gestureRecognizer.velocity);
     NSLog(@"progress: %f", gestureRecognizer.progress);

-✓ Delegate method for cancellation
+✓ Delegate method for cancellation.

     /* Cancels the gesture if it has moved less than 32 pixels, or if it is moving in the wrong direction */
     - (BOOL)gestureRecognizerShouldCancel:(CXSwipeGestureRecognizer *)gestureRecognizer